 Toleration in Law

 This paper challenges the contemporary approach to the study of toleration.
-In particular, I argue that this approach misunderstands the nature of the morality of toleration in politics.
-The mistake lies in supposing that law is akin to a dependent variable in the moral analysis leading up to the recommendation to use (or not to use) the law in the morally required way.
+In particular, I argue that this approach mischaracterizes the nature of the morality of toleration in politics.
+The difficulty lies in supposing that law is akin to a dependent variable in the moral analysis leading up to the recommendation to use (or not to use) the law in the morally required way.
 However, I argue that law is partially constitutive of the study of toleration.
-The reason is that certain legal rules and institutions go beyond facilitating, accommodating, or enforcing moral prescriptions.
-Instead, they often assume a formative role by establishing forms of social interaction that would otherwise not have been available.
-To this extent, law partially determines the doctrine of toleration in politics.
-The argument focuses on one core case, private ownership, to demonstrate this broader point.
+The reason is that certain legal rules and institutions go beyond facilitating, accommodating, or enforcing the demands of morality.
+The argument focuses on one core area, property, to demonstrate this broader point.